 Reykjavik has a goal of becoming carbon neutral by 2040.
 If the goals of the Paris Agreement are to be achieved, emissions in Reykjavik must be halved by 2030 and then halved again in the following decade.
-Carbon capture also must be realised.
-Transport is the main source of greenhouse gas emissions in Reykjavik, and to change modes of transport remains the greatest challenge.
+Transport and construction are by far the main sources of greenhouse gas emissions in Reykjavík; shifting the modes of mobility remains as a great challenge to the city.

-In December 2020 Reykjavik Green Deal was issued as a roadmap to economic recovery after COVID-19.
-The Green Deal focuses on all three dimensions of sustainability: economic, environmental, and social.
-Investment in green infrastructure and social development where no one is left behind is central to the plans.
-The City’s Climate Action Plan has furthermore been updated facilitating complete energy exchange; increasing health-promoting modes of transport; eco-friendly city planning; introducing a circular economy; using low-carbon building materials and design; and effective carbon capture.
-Reykjavik will achieve these goals in a spirit of collaboration and co-creation, working closely with citizens and other regional and national stakeholders.
+In December 2020, Reykjavik Green Deal was established as a roadmap for economic recovery after COVID-19.
+The Green Deal focuses on all three dimensions of sustainability to build an inclusive society: economic, environmental, and social.
+The City’s Climate Action Plan has been further updated to facilitate complete energy exchange, encourage health-positive multi-modal mobility, eco-friendly city planning, application of circular economy, promote low-carbon materials and design in built environment, and effective carbon capture technology.
+Reykjavík will achieve these goals through collaboration and co-creation with citizens and other regional and national stakeholders.

 Urban planning and land use